SAP-archive/xsk/README.md

 ## Requirements

-- Java suported versions 11 - 13
 - Maven 3.6.2 or later
-- Access to SAP BTP account (optional)
+- Access to SAP BTP account
-- Access to SAP HANA Cloud instance (optional)
+- Access to SAP HANA Cloud instance

 ## Download and Installation